-- 1. Review and discuss the class activity. - 2.
+- 1. Engage in the activity. - 2.
 Start the writing process: Think, Picture each event, Say each event - 3.
 Discuss how to create a picture in their minds of what they just did and how to put that into words. - 4.
 Model and engage in rehearsal steps: tell across your hand, tell a partner, etc. - 5.
 Have various students model telling the story across their hands.